quietui/quiet/docs/developers/contributing.md

 - Please **do not** paste in screenshots of code

 :::info
-A minimal test case is critical to a successful bug report.
+A minimal test case is critical to getting your bug fixed!
 It demonstrates that the bug exists in the library and not in surrounding code.
-Contributors should be able to understand the bug without studying your code, otherwise they'll probably move on to another bug.
+Contributors should be able to understand the bug without studying your code.
 :::

 ## Pull requests